naaico-tech/cartridge/cartridge-init/TESTING.md

-# Testing Guide for Cartridge Backend
+# Testing Guide for Cartridge Init

-This document provides comprehensive information about testing the Cartridge backend application.
+This document provides comprehensive information about testing the Cartridge Init application.

 ## 🧪 Test Suite Overview

-Our test suite is designed to ensure reliability, performance, and correctness of the Cartridge backend.
+Our test suite is designed to ensure reliability, performance, and correctness of the `cartridge-init` service.
 It includes:

 - **Unit Tests**: Test individual components in isolation
 - **Integration Tests**: Test complete workflows and component interactions